pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 - Please create a directory where all your Pryv data should live.
 We suggest something like `/var/pryv`.
 For the purpose of this document, we'll refer to that location as `${PRYV_CONF_ROOT}`.

-- Copy the configuration tarball to the root of the directory
+- Copy the configuration archive to the root of the directory
-- Untar the configuration in place
+- Unarchive the configuration in place

 In every role, you should have the following files:

 - The file `run-config-follower` and folder `config-follower/`.
-This is the script and configuration files that are used to launch the configuration follower service.
+These are the script and configuration files used to launch the configuration follower service.
 - A file called `run-pryv`.
-This is script will launch the role running on the machine.
+This script will launch the role running on the machine.
 - A directory called `pryv/`.
 The follower will download the role's configuration files here, as well as the data directories that will be mapped as volumes in the various docker containers.

 - A file called `ensure-permissions-${ROLE}`.
-This script ensures that the correct permissions are set for data and log directories.
+This script sets correct permissions for data and log directories.

-In `reg-master` , you should have the following files:
+In `reg-master` , you should have these additional files:

 - The file `run-config-leader` and folder `config-leader/`.
-This is the script and configuration files that are used to launch the configuration leader service.
+These are the script and configuration files used to launch the leader service.
 The leader is usually hosted on the `reg-master` machine.

 Finally, the files `stop-config-leader`, `stop-config-follower` and `stop-pryv`.
-These scripts stop the corresponding running services.
+These scripts shut down the corresponding running services.

 ### Platform variables

-Define the platform-specific variables in `config-leader/conf/config-leader.json`.
-The leader service will replace them in the template configuration files located in the `config-leader/data/` folder when run.
+Define the platform-specific variables in `${PRYV_CONF_ROOT}/config-leader/conf/config-leader.json`.
+The leader service will replace them in the template configuration files located in the `${PRYV_CONF_ROOT}/config-leader/data/` folder when run.

 Here is a list of the required platform-specific variables:

-- DOMAIN: the domain of the platform (eg.: pryv.me)
+- DOMAIN: the fully qualified domain name of the platform (eg.: pryv.me)
-- REG_MASTER_IP_ADDRESS: IP address of master register machine
+- REG_MASTER_IP_ADDRESS: IP address of the master register machine
-- CORE_1_IP_ADDRESS (add more if needed): hostname or IP address of core machine
+- CORE_1_IP_ADDRESS (add more if needed): hostname or IP address of the 1st core machine
-- CORE_HOSTING_1: name of hosting (or cluster), can be individual per core or contain many
+- CORE_HOSTING_1: name of hosting (or cluster), can be individual per core or contain multiple ones
-- STATIC_WEB_IP_ADDRESS: hostname of static-web machine
+- STATIC_WEB_IP_ADDRESS: hostname of the static-web machine

 #### Optional variables

-- SERVICE_WEBSITE_IP_ADDRESS: if exists, please provide the IP address of the customer or service website - which should resolve http(s)://${DOMAIN}
+- SERVICE_WEBSITE_IP_ADDRESS: if used, please provide the IP address of the customer or service website - which should resolve http(s)://${DOMAIN}

-The following fields will be available in https://reg.DOMAIN/service/infos for apps self-configuration:
+The following fields will be available in the [service information](https://api.pryv.com/reference/#service-info) for apps self-configuration:

 - PLATFORM_NAME: Service name, example "Pryv Lab"
 - SUPPORT_LINK: Link to the web page containing support information